Bhai Maharaj Singh: Religious career

 When Bir Singh died on 7 May 1844, after being killed in an attack on his dera led by the Dogra faction of the Lahore Durbar, Maharaj Singh became the next mahant (leader) of the group due to his high-repute among members of the dera.
+Maharaj Singh had been present when his master was killed in the attack on the dera.
 Amardeep Madra argues that the death of his master in this attack may have influenced Maharaj Singh's direction in life towards revolution and confrontation of those he perceived as enemies of the survival of the Sikh state.
 At-first the council of the dera had decided to pass on the mantle of leadership to another member named Khuda Singh, but Khuda was full of humility and was humble and therefore suggested that the next leader should be Maharaj Singh.
 Many Sikh chiefs and courtly officials, including of the Lahore Durbar, held him in high-regard as well.
 Maharaj Singh was also given the responsibility of not only the Samparda, but also the duty of initiating the Sikh Soldiers into the Khalsa through Amrit Sanskar ceremony (which was previously held by Baba Bir Singh, the Rajguru of the Sikh empire).

 Bhai Maharaj Singh was succeeded by Baba Ram Singh 'Virakt', who was Maharaj Singh's one of the closest and most trusted followers.
 Ram Singh (not to be confused with Baba Ram Singh of Namdhari sect) was regarded as a fugitive by the British, and used to travel village to village, spreading the teachings of the Sikh Gurus and initiating many into Khalsa.
+Among his followers included Rani Jindan and prominent sardars of the Lahore court.
 Ram Singh 'Virakt' was succeeded by the famous Brahmgiani saint, Sant Karam Singh of Hoti Mardan.
 Bhai Maharaj is therefore regarded as the founder of this Hoti Mardan Valli Sant Khalsa Sampardai order.